daggerok/daggerok.github.io/src/blog/2023-ICT/README.md

   return lower to yesterday's session closed price to re-balance or to reach discount PD Array
 * Opening Range Gap is lower (meaning we opened lower than yesterday's session close price) then Market can go upper to yesterday's session closed price to re-balance or to reach premium PD Array
-* Or it may return only to C.E. of that ORG
+* Or it may return only to C.E. of that ORG.

 When we are Bullish and when we have 3 swing lows which showing us intention go higher and where the lowest swing is in a middle, then we can measure Standard Deviation projection from latest swing low to previous swing